FossifyOrg/General-Discussion/README.md

 ## Contribution rules for developers

-These rules exist to keep the codebase consistent, maintainable and easy to build on.
+These rules exist to keep the codebase consistent, maintainable, and easy to build on.
 Please read them carefully before contributing.

 1. Always format the code (`Ctrl + Alt + L`) and optimize imports (`Ctrl + Alt + O`) before submitting a pull request.
 2. If you add a new icon, prefix it with `ic_`, make sure it is white, and use vector drawables whenever possible.